micdean19/VeterinaryApp-Fullstack/README.md

 # Final-Project

+A full stack web development application design for a capstone project for handling animal requests at Spyhill.
+The database is written in mySql.
+The backend is a maven project with jdbc and springboot for the API.
+Finally frontend is written in react.

-607 final project By Michael Ah-Kiow & Alex Leakos
+By Michael Ah-Kiow & Alex Leakos

 ## Video: